devzarr/devzarr.github.io/_posts/2022-07-26-zarr-roadmap.markdown

 > API Unification

-The Zarr format lets you store big-size arrays into small compressed chunks.
-So it’s logical that we collaborated with various array-providing projects like NumPy and Dask.
+The Zarr format lets you store big-size arrays into small compressed chunks, making collaborations with various array-providing projects like NumPy and Dask a must.
 API unification plays a crucial role in interoperability.
 This will allow the OSS community to transparently choose between implementations making algorithms more generalisable and scalable.